Robot-Workshop-SDU-m2/nodejs-server/README.md

 ```
 node ./index.js
 ```
-Go to a browser and navigate to localhost
+Go to a browser and navigate to [localhost:3000]